Quantum entanglement in the triangle network: II. Algorithm and analytical estimates for the maximal overlap of a given state with the ITN

 For given random initial choices for the states and local unitaries we iterate the optimizations until we reach a fix point.
 Assuming we run the algorithm on sufficiently many random initial states we obtain the maximal overlap $\lambda$ with a high probability.
-In low dimensional systems, i.e., two qubits per node and three nodes, the algorithm converges rather quickly resulting in the putative $\mu$ after order of ten iterations, regardless of the random initial state.
+In low dimensional systems, i.e., two qubits per node and three nodes, the algorithm converges rather quickly resulting in the putative $\mu$ after order of ten iterations, regardless of the initial state. {Furthermore, we note that it sometimes happens that the algorithm only finds a local maximum for a fixed encoding.
+Hence an optimization over the encoding needs to be taken into account.
+Such a change of the encoding can be incorporated into the triangle by adding a local swap gate.
+For higher dimensional systems the overlap strongly depends on the encoding and also the number of possible encodings grows.
+In addition to that one also needs to take into account an optimization over possibly different dimensions of the sources.}

 Finally, we note that upper bounds on the overlap of a pure state with pure states from the ITN can also be obtained analytically.
-To illustrate the idea, consider first a bipartite system, where we would like to maximize the overlap of pure states $\ket{\psi}\in S$ in some subset with some target state $\ket{\tau}.$ If the target state has the Schmidt decomposition $\ket{\tau}=\sum_i t_i \ket{ii}$ and the Schmidt coefficients $s_i$ of states in the subset obey some constraint $\{s_i\} \in \mathcal{S}$, then the overlap is bounded by
+To illustrate the idea, consider first a bipartite system, where we would like to maximize the overlap of pure states $\ket{\psi}\in S$ in some subset with some target state $\ket{\tau}$.
+If the target state has the Schmidt decomposition $\ket{\tau}=\sum_i t_i \ket{ii}$ and the Schmidt coefficients $s_i$ of states in the subset obey some constraint $\{s_i\} \in \mathcal{S}$, then the overlap is bounded by

 For the case of the ITN with the distribution of qubits one can assume $\varrho_\alpha$, $\varrho_\beta$, and $\varrho_\gamma$ to be pure, having the Schmidt coefficients $[\cos(a), \sin(a)]$, $[\cos(b), \sin(b)]$, and $[\cos(c), \sin(c)]$, respectively.
 Then, the above bound can be applied to all three bipartitions separately, and the best of these bounds can be taken.